Keeping House

 Okay, I’ll be honest, I used to think decanting was entirely a photography thing.
 And, sometimes it is.
 But I’ve had flour, sugar, and brown sugar in big glass jars for a couple years now and I actually prefer it.
 Easier to scoop, easier to see when you’re running low, and nothing gets buried in the back of a cabinet and forgotten about until it’s somehow rock hard or expired.

-The ones I use for those are the half gallon jars, wide mouth, simple, easy to scoop from.
+The ones I use for those are the half gallon and gallon jars, wide mouth, simple, easy to scoop from.
 Nothing fancy.
 They look tidy and they work great and that’s the whole story.

 If you want something that looks a little more curated for the everyday staples, these embossed canisters with the wooden lids are genuinely pretty and still functional, which isn’t always a given when it comes to canisters.